Your final assessment for this course consists of:

 2. Enter in your search terms.
 Note that in this database, the connectors AND, OR, and NOT are built into the search boxes, and you can add more fields to build a longer search terms.

-3. Like the Library Catalogue, there will be a menu on the left where you can filter by date and source type.
+3. Like the Library Collection, there will be a menu on the left where you can filter by date and source type.
 You may want to find Reports to include in your literature review, so make sure you do not limit to 'Academic Journals' if you're looking for report.

 These books are recommended by your Course Coordinator in the Course Outline: